Oxford University Cave Club

 We set up the paying in advance system because we were having trouble with people dropping out at the last minute after we'd already paid for their food, transport etc and leaving us out of pocket.
 If you cancel more than 48 hours before the start of the trip, that's fine, you can get your money refunded.
 The best way to do so would be to send an email to the weekend organiser and cc the treasurer.
 With less than 48 hours notice, probably not.
 In some cases we may be able to let you use the money towards a different caving weekend, e.g. if we do find someone to take your place on the trip, but try not to do this.

-I'd recommend no. Anything you bring underground is likely to get wet, muddy, and bashed about quite a lot.
+We'd recommend not to.
+Anything you bring underground is likely to get wet, muddy, and bashed about quite a lot.
 Cameras are very likely to get broken, and certainly don't bring your phone.
-Cave photographers use cameras that are specially designed to be tough and pack them in cave-proof boxes e.g. peli cases with foam padding.
+Cave photographers use cameras that are specially designed to be tough and pack them in cave-proof boxes: e.g. peli cases with foam padding.

 SRT stands for single rope technique, it's how we get up and down vertical drops in caves.
 We abseil down ropes and prussik up ropes.
 You will need to do SRT training before doing SRT in a cave, but we can often offer this on the weekend itself.
 Most caves in Yorkshire and the Peak District require SRT, while most caves in Wales and the Mendips don't.
 Though we can find non-SRT trips in the former regions if you're having your first trip there, and we can find some SRT to do in the latter if you're keen to learn it.